What is a payment gateway?

 If the payment is declined, the funds are transferred back to the customer.

-The function of a payment gateway is to securely validate and authenticate the financial information a customer provides to ensure that the right amount of funds are available for the merchant to successfully receive a payment.
+The function of a payment gateway is to securely validate and authenticate the financial information a customer provides to ensure that the right amount of funds is available for the merchant to successfully receive a payment.

-Doing so, payment portals act as an interface between a merchant’s website and its acquirer.
+In doing so, payment portals act as an interface between a merchant’s website and its acquirer.

-All payment details and personal information are passed securely from the customer, to the acquiring bank via a merchant account.
+All payment details and personal information are passed securely from the customer to the acquiring bank via a merchant account.

 Many merchants and e-commerce business owners prefer to use a payment gateway as it allows them to increase their sales, boost their level of innovation and drive business growth.